 In life, there are various situations where you can inadvertently chip or break a tooth.
-You could end up doing it through tipping a wine glass in such a way that it nicks a front tooth.
+You could end up doing it by tipping a wine glass in such a way that it nicks a front tooth.
 Alternatively, the culprit could be ice – whether you slip up on it or crunch it in cubes in your mouth.

 That’s far from an exhaustive list of the possible causes – and, besides, the crucial question is surely how you react to the problem.
 Here are some useful steps – follow them as soon as possible…

-What should you do immediately afterwards?
+What should you do immediately afterward?

-In some cases, you might quickly recognise when your teeth have incurred damage.
+In some cases, you might quickly recognize when your teeth have incurred damage.
 For example, even when biting ice or a sweet, you might feel something strangely resilient in your mouth; that could be a fragment of a broken tooth.

 However, if you simply suffer chipping that isn’t to your front teeth, you might not detect the problem so fast.
-Healthline outlines several symptoms of a chipped tooth; watch out, for example, if your tongue feels a jagged surface upon running along your teeth.
+Healthline outlines several symptoms of a chipped tooth; watch out, for example, if your tongue feels a jagged surface upon running along with your teeth.

 Even if you’re not picking up “emergency” vibes, you should still not take longer than minutes to book an appointment with your dentist.
 A chipped tooth is a weakened tooth – and, thus, vulnerable to worsening.
 Still, how should you look after that damaged tooth?